UPDATE Customer voting is now live.

 This article gives the background to the Scheme and what happened before voting started.

-In March 2021 Provident Financial Group (PFG) announced it is proposing a Scheme of Arrangement to reduce the refunds it has to pay to customers.
-They are the second major lender to seek refuge in a Scheme – Amigo is also proposing one.
+In March 2021 Provident Financial Group (PFG) proposed a Scheme of Arrangement to reduce the refunds it has to pay to customers.
+They are the second major lender to seek refuge in a Scheme after the pandemic – Amigo is also proposing one.

-- The first court hearing for the Scheme on 22 April 2021 approved the voting arrangements.
-Voting will start in about mid May.
-There is more information below on the proposed Scheme timetable and how it will be approved.
+The first court hearing for the Scheme on 22 April 2021 approved the voting arrangements.
+Voting started on 17 May, see Provident Scheme to limit refunds – how to vote on it for details.